nicholascrandall/PokeBlog_API/README.md

 # PokeBlog_API
 Pokemon Blog backend, used to create Pokemon themed blogs where users can show off all the Pokemon they've caught.
 Now with full CRUD comment functionality.

+Made with Express and Mongoose.

+To run locally, install node dependencies via "npm i" or "yarn install"

 # Routes

 ## GET /blog